Croquet has been described as "outdoor billiards". Indeed early forms of croquet-like games were called "lawn billiards"

 Original image by Lauthier 1717

-Modern croquet is more likely to have arrived in England in the mid 19th century from Ireland where shepherds played a similar game with their crooks called (not surprisingly) "crookie."
+Modern croquet is more likely to have arrived in England in the 19th century from Ireland where shepherds played a similar game with their crooks called (not surprisingly) "crookie."
+The more chic spelling, "croquet", seems to be bestowed on the game by the Irish Daily Mail in 1835

 Croquet was included in the 1900 Olympic Games.
 It only attracted one spectator.

-Of the various forms played today, Golf Croquet and Association Croquet are the most common and are what we usually play at Coogee.
+Of the various forms of croquet played throughout, Golf Croquet and Association Croquet are the most common.
+Gate Ball, a faster multiplayer "mallet sport", is increasingly popular,especially thoughout Asia.

-The common forms of croquet are played on a court 32m x 25.6m (or, if on a smaller lawn, the sides are still in the ratio 7 : 5).
+These forms of croquet are played on a court 32m x 25.6m.
+(If on a smaller lawn, the sides are still in the ratio 7 : 5).

 Click below to find out more